luisthieme/next-auth/README.md

 ## What is this

-This is a simple example how to use prisma and postgres with your nextjs application and dockerize it.
+This sample builds on the [nextjs-prisma-sample](https://github.com/luisthieme/nextjs-prisma).
+It shows the very basics of what you need to get next-auth up and running with prisma and postgres in docker.